What is the IUPUC Financial Assistance Agreement?

-Passport is a coordinated program between Ivy Tech Community College-Columbus Indiana and Indiana University Purdue University Columbus (IUPUC).
-Passport strives to increase course and degree articulations between institutions, offers cooperative student services, and promotes student life programs.
-The goal of the Passport office is to make the transfer of credit and/or degrees between the two institutions as seamless as possible.
-For more information or to enroll in the Passport program, visit www.IUPUC.edu/passport
+The Financial Assitance Agreement is a coordinated program between Ivy Tech Community College-Columbus Indiana and Indiana University Purdue University Columbus (IUPUC).
+This program strives to increase course and degree articulations between institutions, offers cooperative student services, and promotes student life programs.

-The Passport program is between IUPUC and the Ivy Tech Community College-Columbus Indiana campuses only.
+The Financial Assistance Agreement is between IUPUC and the Ivy Tech Community College-Columbus Indiana campuses only.
 Classes taken at other campuses (including online classes through another campus) will not be included in the financial agreement.

 Can I receive financial aid to pay for my classes at both campuses?